tetzank/homepage/content/posts/removing-unused-code.md

 It sees that `unused()` is not called in any .cpp-file and removes it as dead code even with external linkage.

 Same as before, static libraries have to compiled with LTO enabled, otherwise the compiler cannot reason about it and remove unused code.
-But the main problem of LTO hindering its widespread adoption is very high memory usage and increased compilation time.
+But the main problem of LTO hindering its widespread adoption is high memory consumption and increased compilation time.
 The sequential step of linking is now also used to run optimization passes on bigger parts of the program.
 Linking is not trivially parallelizable like compiling .cpp-files to object files.
 Both, GCC and LLVM are working on improving scalability of LTO, e.g., LLVM with [ThinLTO][thinlto].